benlasko/Capstone-2/README.md

 ## Unsupervised Learning Techniques

-#### Finally, although the dataset had the tweets prelabeled, I wanted to try using unsupervised learning techniques to analyze the corpus.
-I used a tfidf vectorizer to create a term frequency matrix of the entire corpus, used PCA to shrink the matrix from over 13,000 features to 100 features, and used k-means clustering to form three clusters.
+#### Although the dataset had the tweets prelabeled I wanted to try using unsupervised learning techniques to analyze the corpus.
+I used a TF-IDF vectorizer to create a term frequency matrix of the entire corpus, used PCA to shrink the matrix from over 13,000 features to 100 features, and used k-means clustering to form three clusters.

 <br>

 ## Future Improvements

-### I'd like to revisit this project in the future to better tune the supervised learning models and continue to experiment with unsupervised techniques starting with analyzing the k-means clusters and using LDA for topic modeling.
+#### I'd like to revisit this project in the future to better tune the supervised learning models and continue to experiment with unsupervised techniques starting with analyzing the k-means clusters and using LDA for topic modeling.